 Advances and deposits to suppliers and contractors represent payments made in advance to suppliers and contractors which will be offset against future billings upon the delivery of goods and/or completion of services.
 This includes the advances made to Asiacrest Marketing Corporation (Asiacrest) which is related to the Engineering Procurement Construction (EPC) Contract for the 100MW solar power plant in Subic.
 As at December 31, 2019, there was a pending case against Asiacrest and First Integrated Bonding and Insurance Co.
 (FIBIC), the surety which secured Asiacrest's performance of its obligation, jointly and severally liable to the extent of the value of the performance bond, for the breach of EPC contract and doubts have been raised on the financial capacity of these companies.
-Jobin has assessed the current financial position of Asiacrest and FIBIC and the increase in the credit risk associated to advance payment it has made to Asiacrest.
+Jobin has assessed the current financial position of Asiacrest.
 As a result, in 2018, a provision for impairment losses amounting to ₱514.7 million was recognized (see Note 31).

 Short-term cash investments include local currency and US\$ denominated cash placements that will mature within four (4) to twelve (12) months from the end of the financial reporting period.
 Short-term cash investments denominated in local and US\$ currency earn interest ranging from 5.60% p.a. to 6.75% p.a. and at 3.12% p.a., respectively, in 2018.
-Interest income from short-term cash investments amounted to nil in 2019 and 2017 and \$\text{P}0.9\$ million in 2018 (see Note 29).
+Interest income from short-term cash investments amounted to nil in 2019 and 2017 and ₱0.9 million in 2018 (see Note 29).